DALTON is distributed as a tar file obtainable from

 there's a directory containing

-various public domain routines (pdpack
+various public domain routines (pdpack), a directory with the

 necessary include files containing common blocks and

-machine dependent routines (include
+machine dependent routines (include), a directory containing

 fairly large set of test jobs including reference output files

-), a directory containing some useful pre- and
+(test), a directory containing some useful pre- and

 post-processing programs supplied to us from various users

-), and finally this documentation (Doc
+(tools), and finally this documentation (Doc).

 In addition to the directories, the main dalton directory will

-contain several files including a shell script (configure
+contain several files including a shell script (configure)

-which will build a suitable Makefile.config
+which will build a suitable Makefile.config for use when

 installing the program.
-The configure
+The configure script will also create a

-and a run script bin/dalton
+Makefile and a run script bin/dalton from the skeletal files

-) that are present in the
+(Makefile.in and dalton.gnr) that are present in the

 directory.